Unity-Technologies/FPSSample/README.md

 ![](Documentation/Images/ProjectTools.png)

 Keep this window docked as you will use it a lot.
-From here you can open the levels, build assetbundles and build standalone players.
+From here you can open the levels, build asset bundles and build standalone players.
 Because this is a multiplayer game you will need to work with standalone players a lot.

 ### Trying out preview mode